Zilliqa/zq2/docs/block_io.md

  - Who has what views
  - (when there is a choice) from whom to request them.

-## Availability advertisements

-Each node broadcasts an availability message at random intervals.
-This allows every other node to have some idea of what blocks that node holds.  (we don't want to put these in proposals, because it is quite possible that eg. archive nodes will never send proposals - but they do have blocks we might want).

 ## Block request scheduling

 This is a bit of a horrid problem.